 The inspection must include common areas under the landlord’s control.
 Even after a tenant has taken possession, a landlord must still take reasonable precautions to prevent injury due to unsafe conditions.
 (Judicial Council of California Civil Jury Instruction 1006.)

 If a property owner ignores these hazards, they may be liable if an accident occurs.
+Any of these conditions can lead to serious injuries common in premises liability cases.

 (Judicial Council of California Civil Jury Instructions No. 1000.)